Nessa from Fractale, who "loves love and hates hate."

 Kushiel's Mercy has Ptolmey Solon, the world's probably smartest man, who holds that happiness is the highest form of wisdom.

 Vianne from the novel Chocolat doesn't believe in God or sin or forgiveness.
-She believes that "The only important thing is to be happy" - and does her best to make it happen with amazing gourmet chocolates.
-Sounds like a solid strategy to me!
+She believes that "The only important thing is to be happy" - and does her best to make it happen with amazing gourmet and possibly magical chocolates.
+Solid strategy.

 Wicked Lovely has the Summer court, who are described as 'happy by nature' and 'frivoulous and passoionate'.
 They oftentimes tell others to 'choose happiness'.
 However, due to their nature as part of The Fair Folk, they often put happiness before things like morality and loyalty, on one occaision telling Seth to leave Aislinn because he'll be happier that way.